kyverno/chainsaw/.release-notes/main.md

 ## 💫 New features 💫

 - Added `chainsaw renovate config` to upgrade configuration manifests to `v1alpha2`
+- Changed `cluster` in test step and actions to a pointer
+    - `null` means inherit the current cluster
+    - an empty string means the default cluster
 - Made default timeouts part of the schemas

 ## 🔧 Fixes 🔧